dcerdanv/SRA_downloader/README.md

 ## Setup

-The setup of the pipeline consists of the modifying two configuration files, one sets the desired parameters and the location of the output/tmp files; and the other lists which samples you want to download.
+The setup of the pipeline consists of the modifying two configuration files, one sets the desired parameters and the location of the output, log, and tmp files; and the other lists which samples you want to download.
 A general description of these files follows.
 See the *Usage* section for more details.

 ### Configuration files